Sunday, December 26, 2021

 A Christian who sees or walks past an evergreen tree in winter isn’t worshiping Woden (Odin).
 Woden's worship involved bringing evergreens into the house at the winter solstice and decorating them.

-But a person purposely doing that act – bringing a tree into the house and decorating it - even though they don’t know the origin of it, even though they claim their actions are in memory of Jesus... they can no more claim to be Christian than those Corinthians Paul accused of eating at a table set for demons.
+But a person purposely bringing a tree into the house and decorating it - even though they don’t know the origin of it, even though they claim their actions are in memory of Jesus - they can no more claim to be Christian than those Corinthians Paul accused of eating at a table set for demons.

-Does the Bible talk about using trees in a worshipful way?
+Does the Bible talk about using trees in worship?
 Actually, it does:

 • You should completely destroy all the places where the nations you will dispossess have served their gods, whether on the high mountains or on the hills or under any luxuriant tree.
 You should pull down their altars, shatter their sacred pillars, burn their sacred poles (carved tree trunks) in the fire, and cut down the graven images of their gods, obliterating their very names from that place.”
 (Deuteronomy 12:2, 3)